prototypefund/Digital_Bargeld-docs/anastasis.rst

       // The encrypted key material to reveal, in base32 encoding.
       // Contains a KeyShare_.
       //
-      // The salt of the HKDF for the encryption of this
+      // The nonce of the HKDF for the encryption of this
-      // value must include the string "EKS".
-Depending
+      // value must include the string "EKS" plus a positive
+      // number which represents the key
-      // on the method, the HKDF may additionally include
+      // share method.
+Depending on the method,
+      // the HKDF may additionally include
       // bits from the response (i.e. some hash over the
       // answer to the security question)
       encrypted_key_share: byte[];